ricecrspy/chrispin.github.io/README.md

 **Data Analyst | Business Intelligence @ Statmask (2020 - 2023)**

-- Conducted comprehensive market trends and competitive analysis using Google Sheets, SQL, and Looker Studio for data visulization.
-This analysis enabled marketing teams to allocate resources more effectively, targeting specific customer segments and increasing direct-to-consumer (D2C) customer acquisition by 30% year-over-year (YoY).
+- Conducted market trend and competitive analysis with using data gathering, Google Sheets, SQL, and Looker Studio visualization, leading to a 30% YoY increase in D2C sales by targeting key ad platforms and influencer channels.
+- Achieved a 150% boost in manufacturing efficiency analyzing CNC and sewing machine data using custom analytical models, which identified key production bottlenecks.
 -

 ## Projects